Skip to Content

 Are you interested in hot Spanish appetizers?

-Grilled blistered Padron peppers are favorite hot tapas in Spain.
+Grilled blistered Padron peppers are the favorite hot tapas in Spain.

 The tiny green peppers got their name after Padron municipality in the Galicia region in northern Spain they originate.